RobinBoers/nindo-phx/priv/static/docs/overview.md

 # Overview

-NindoPhx is a web client for Nindo2 written in Elixir using Phoenix Framework.
+NindoPhx is a web client for `Nindo` written in Elixir using Phoenix Framework.
 It has a cool dark mode, and supports 80% of Nindo's features.

 ## Features